gardener/gardener/docs/concepts/gardenlet.md

 1. If the `Shoot` is annotated with `shoot.gardener.cloud/force-restore=true`.
 2. If the grace period for migration has elapsed (which is set in the `ShootMigrationControllerConfiguration` in the gardenlet's component configuration).
 3. If the last operation is `Migrate` and if `LastOperationStaleDuration` (which is also set in the `ShootMigrationControllerConfiguration` in the gardenlet's component configuration) has passed since the `lastUpdateTime` of the operation.

 ### [`ShootState` Controller](../../pkg/gardenlet/controller/shootstate)

-The `ShootState` controller in the `gardenlet` reconciles resources containing information that have to be synced to the `ShootState`.
+The `ShootState` controller in the `gardenlet` reconciles resources containing information that has to be synced to the `ShootState`.
 This information is used when a [control plane migration](../usage/control_plane_migration.md) is performed.

 #### "Extensions" Reconciler

-This reconciler watches resources in the `extensions.gardener.cloud` API group in the seed cluster which contain `Shoot`-specific state or data.
+This reconciler watches resources in the `extensions.gardener.cloud` API group in the seed cluster which contain a `Shoot`-specific state or data.
 Those are `BackupEntry`s, `ContainerRuntime`s, `ControlPlane`s, `DNSRecord`s, `Extension`s, `Infrastructure`s, `Network`s, `OperatingSystemConfig`s, and `Worker`s.

-When there is a change in the `.status.state` or `.status.resources[]` fields of these resources then this information is synced into the `ShootState` resource in the garden cluster.
+When there is a change in the `.status.state` or `.status.resources[]` fields of these resources, then this information is synced into the `ShootState` resource in the garden cluster.

 #### "Secret" Reconciler